Intelligent Rollouts

 • All app and SMS channels would be excluded.

-To set channel conditions, use the same process as when building a SegmentA reusable audience group you create by selecting unique or shared user data..
+To set channel conditions, use the same process as when building a segmentA reusable audience group you create by selecting unique or shared user data..
 You can use the following data in your conditions:

 Selected Lifecycle, Subscription, and Uploaded Lists must contain Channel IDs or Named Users as the identifier, not a mix of the two.